 Chartered Accountant, Patrice has a BSc (Econ) in Monetary Economics with first class honours and an MSc (Econ), both from the London School of Economics.
 He also has an MBA with distinction from Manchester Business School, which he completed in 2003.
 Initially, he worked at PricewaterhouseCoopers in London and Johannesburg, then moved to Old Mutual Asset Managers where he won the Raging Bull and S&P award for top performance in 2004.
 Now, he is treasurer of the Association of Black Securities Professionals (ABSP) in the Western Cape and Head of Equity at Sanlam Investment Management.
 He managed the SIM Top Choice unit trust from the end of 2006 and in 2007 was promoted to voting member of the Model Portfolio Group, where he has a direct impact on the core house view equity portfolio.

 Any advice fee is negotiable between the client and their financial adviser.
 An annual advice fee negotiated is paid via a repurchase of units from the investor.

-Total Expense Ratio (TER) | 1.77% of the value of the Financial Product was incurred as expenses relating to the administration of the Financial Product.
+This is the percentage of the value of the Financial Product that was incurred as expenses relating to the administration of the Financial Product.
 A higher TER does not necessarily imply a poor return, nor does a low TER imply a good return.
 The current TER may not necessarily be an accurate indication of future TER’s.
-Inclusive of the TER of 1.77%, a performance fee of 0.49% of the net asset value of the class of participatory interest of the portfolio was recovered.

-Transaction Cost (TC) | 0.24% of the value of the Financial Product was incurred as costs relating to the buying and selling of the assets underlying the Financial Product.
+This is the percentage of the value of the Financial Product that was incurred as costs relating to the buying and selling of the assets underlying the Financial Product.
 Transaction Costs are a necessary cost in administering the Financial Product and impacts Financial Product returns.
 It should not be considered in isolation as returns may be impacted by many other factors over time including market returns, the type of Financial Product, the investment decisions of the investment manager and the TER.

-Total Investment Charges (TER + TC) | 2.01% of the value of the Financial Product was incurred as costs relating to the investment of the Financial Product.
+This is the percentage of the value of the Financial Product that was incurred as costs relating to the investment of the Financial Product.

 YOUR INVESTMENT WILL NOT CHARGE THE FOLLOWING FEES